8 Unique Uses for Free Stuff From The Home Depot

 Paint Stick Push Tool

 When it comes to working with saws, safety is paramount.
 But if you can get safety alongside great value, then you almost can’t go wrong.
 Keep your free Home Depot paint sticks in a PVC tube near your table saw, and you’ll never have an excuse not to use a push stick the next time you’re ripping a board.
-For more details on table saw safety, check out this great refresher.

 Paint Shake and Re-Tints